chauff/cse1500-web-transcripts/_lectures/http.md

 <sup>Usage of fat URLs: a toy example.</sup>

 On the left :point_up: you see a shop web site, consisting of the entry page `my-shop.nl` and two other pages, one for books and one for gifts.
 The entry page links to both of those pages.
 These URLs do not contain a fat element.
 The first time a user requests the entry page `my-shop.nl`, the server recognizes the lack of an identifier in the URL and generates one.
 Specifically for that user, it also rewrites the HTML of the entry page: its hyperlinks now contain the unique ID.
 The server then redirects the user to `my-shop.nl/43233` and serves the changed HTML content.
 In this manner, as long as the user browses through the shop, the user remains authenticated to the server.
-This authenticaion approach is still to weak though as the user can simply navigate to `my-shop.nl` again and to receive a new unique identifier.
+This authentication approach is still to weak though as the user can simply navigate to `my-shop.nl` again and to receive a new unique identifier.

 **Fat URLs have issues**: